Quercus emoryi: Description

 Quercus emoryi is a wintergreen tree in the red oak group, retaining its leaves throughout the winter until new leaves are produced in spring.
 It is a large shrub or small tree from 5–17 m tall.
 The leaves are 3–6 cm long, simple or wavy-toothed, leathery, dark green above, paler below.
 The acorns are 1.5–2 cm long, blackish-brown, and mature in 6–8 months from pollination; the kernel is sweet, and is an important food for people and for certain other mammals.

-The seeds of this tree are called chich’il in Ndee, wi-yo:thi or toa in O’odham, bellotas in Spanish, and acorns in English.
+The seeds of this tree are called chich'il in Ndee, wi-yo:thi or toa in O'odham, bellotas in Spanish, and acorns in English.
 The English and Latin botanical names for this tree come from the name of a United States Army surveyor, Lieutenant William Hemsley Emory, who surveyed the area that had become known as West-Texas in the 1840s.

 Ecology

-The Emory acorn is sweet and is an important food for livestock, deer, squirrels, the Gila chipmunk, and birds such as quail and wild turkeys.
+The Emory acorn is sweet and is an important food for livestock, deer, squirrels, cliff chipmunks (Tamnias dorsalis), and birds such as quail and wild turkeys.
 Deer and livestock also browse the foliage.